 - Make sure that the background is not overpowering.
 Use a neutral background so that the picture of your item is clearly visible to the buyer.
 Preferably try and use a solid background as it looks more professional.

-- Make sure that the photo is taken from a nearer distance and not from too far away to get a good focus of the item.
+- Ensure the photo is taken from a nearer distance and not too far away to get a good focus on the item.

 - If it is a clothing item that you are selling then try to use a mannequin if possible, as it looks more appealing to the buyer.

-- Use a wide shot photo as your main photo to give the buyer an overall outlook of the item.
+- Use a wide-shot photo as your primary photo to give the buyer an overall outlook on the item.